IEP Goals in Utah: What Parents Need to Know

 What makes an IEP goal measurable in Utah?

 Utah IEP goals must be measurable annual goals designed to meet the child's needs resulting from the disability and enable involvement and progress in the general education curriculum, consistent with Utah Admin.
-Code R277-750-201 and federal law (34 CFR 300.320(a)(2)).
+Code R277-750-2(2) and federal law (34 CFR 300.320(a)(2)).
+Under Utah Code § 53E-7-207(2), LEAs must provide a full continuum of special education services that address each student's individualized goals.
 The IEP team must consider the child's strengths, parent concerns, recent evaluation results, and academic, developmental, and functional needs when writing goals.
-Under federal requirements incorporated by Utah, for students who take alternate assessments aligned to alternate achievement standards, the IEP must also include benchmarks or short-term objectives (34 CFR 300.320(a)(2)(ii)).
+Under federal requirements incorporated by Utah, for students who take the DLM (Dynamic Learning Maps) alternate assessment aligned to alternate achievement standards, the IEP must also include benchmarks or short-term objectives (34 CFR 300.320(a)(2)(ii)).
 The IEP must describe how progress toward each goal will be measured and when periodic reports will be provided to parents.
-Utah requires that progress reports be provided at least as frequently as report cards are issued to nondisabled students.
+Utah requires that progress reports be provided at least as frequently as report cards are issued to nondisabled students, which is typically quarterly in Utah schools.
 Annual goals are reviewed at least annually and revised if the student is not making expected progress, if reevaluation indicates changed needs, or when parents or teachers request changes.
+For transition-age students (beginning at age 14 in Utah per USBE Special Education Rules III.H.2), measurable postsecondary goals must also be included.
+Utah's MTSS framework, supported by USBE guidance, informs goal-setting practices, particularly for students with specific learning disabilities identified through an RTI pathway.

 What Utah Requires

-For students taking the DLM alternate assessment aligned to alternate achievement standards, the IEP must include benchmarks or short-term objectives in addition to annual goals (34 CFR 300.320(a)(2)(ii)).
+For students taking the DLM alternate assessment aligned to alternate achievement standards, the IEP must include benchmarks or short-term objectives in addition to annual goals (Utah Admin.
+Code R277-750-2(2); 34 CFR 300.320(a)(2)(ii)).

 Key Timelines